-Pacific Grove Hospital is focused on using evidenced-based practices and modalities throughout our programs.
+Pacific Grove Hospital, a premier mental health and addiction clinic near Riverside & Corona, CA, is focused on using evidence-based practices and treatment modalities throughout our programs.
 Living in Balance (LIB), dialectical behavior therapy (DBT), and cognitive behavioral therapy (CBT) are SAMHSA-approved treatment recovery and behavior models used as the basis of our chemical dependency programs and overall recovery model.

 Dialectical behavior therapy is a cognitive-behavioral treatment approach with two key characteristics: A behavioral, problem-solving focus blended with acceptance-based strategies, and an emphasis on dialectical processes.
 “Dialectical” refers to the issues involved in treating clients with multiple disorders and to the type of thought processes and behavioral styles used in the treatment strategies.
 DBT has five components: Capability enhancement; motivational enhancement; generalization; structuring of the environment; and capability and motivational enhancement.
 DBT emphasizes balancing behavioral change, problem-solving, and emotional regulation with validation, mindfulness, and acceptance.

-Additionally, our programming includes various methods of care to help participants make great strides in their recovery efforts.
-These interventions can include, but are not limited to, the following:
+Additionally, our programming includes various treatment methods to help participants make great strides in their recovery efforts.

 Family Group Therapy

-Pacific Grove Hospital activity therapists work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
+Activity therapists at our clinic work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
 Intervention areas vary widely and are based upon client interests.
 Examples of intervention modalities include: Creative arts, music, exercise, yoga, and leisure education.

 Random Drug Testing

-If you would like to learn more about Pacific Grove Hospital’s Adolescent Outpatient Program, feel free to contact the admissions team today.
+If you would like to learn more about the Adolescent Outpatient Program at our clinic, feel free to contact the admissions team today.
 These staff members are happy to speak with you about how this program can help your child or a youth with whom you are close to.
 Call today.